datarza/HeaderTableLayoutPanel/README.md

 ## Problem

 There are a lot of panels for grouping the controls in WinForms.
-The best one of them is TableLayoutPanel.
-Unfortunately, this panel does not show the Header.
+The best one of them is _TableLayoutPanel_.
+Unfortunately, this panel does not show the header.

 ## Solution

-It can be solved by GroupBox and TableLayoutPanel.
-This solution is easy, but I prefer to make inherited panel from TableLayoutPanel.
+It can be solved by _GroupBox_ and _TableLayoutPanel_.
+This solution is easy, but I prefer to make inherited panel from _TableLayoutPanel_.

 ## How It Works

-The HeaderTableLayoutPanel implements the IsHighlightText property and overrides the few properties like Text, DisplayRectangle and SizeFromClientSize.
-Also, the HeaderTableLayoutPanel overrides the OnPaint and OnFontChanged methods.
+The _HeaderTableLayoutPanel_ implements the _IsHighlightText_ property and overrides the few properties like _Text_, _DisplayRectangle_ and _SizeFromClientSize_.
+Also, the _HeaderTableLayoutPanel_ overrides the _OnPaint_ and _OnFontChanged_ methods.